Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 15
 Click ``||Logic:Logic||`` drag and drop ``||logic:true|`` to replace 0 in ``||Variables:IsDrivingEnabled = 0||`` within  ``||Input:on button B pressed||``

+~hint What did that do
+- We are telling the code to check for driving
+- This will happen when we press the B button hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {